poiyomi/PoiyomiDocs/docs/shading/reflections-and-specular.md

 - `Type`: <PropertyIcon name="texture" />**Data** Texture (`sRGB = Off`)

-Texture Map to use for the Anisotropic effects.
+Texture Map for the angle of the Anisotropic effects.
+Gets reranged to -1 to 1.
+In the texture map .5 is 0 or no Anisotropic effect.

 ### Anisotropy

 - `Type`: <PropertyIcon name="floatrange" />**Float**, Range: `-1.0 - 1.0`

 Adjusts the angle of the Anisotropic effect.
+Added with the texture map and clamped.

 ### Reflection Stretch